yadoom/website/README.md

 Generally, most pages are optimized for desktop and mobile displays.
 It's been tested by resizing my browser window mainly.

 # Github Landing
+The pulsing Github logo button on the home page leads to a portal for my Github.
+Since I have a lot of code from school projects I'd like to show case, I had to make them all private.
+In order to make them accessible for select viewers, I included a  page that links to a Github login that redirects to my profile after credentials to guest dummy collaborator are entered.
+I share the login on request.

+# Blog
+I make posts about once a quarter as a rolling log of what's going on in my courses and what projects I'm working.
+They also serve as part of the documentation for some of these projects.

+I now consider this an official project and no longer something expiremental like it once was.
+If it isn't already obvious, I really like colors.